SOSTheBlack/moip/readme.md

 ----------------------
 ##### $reason: String, $receiver: String, $value: Number, $percentageValue: Boolean, $ratePayer: Boolean

-1. $ reason: Reason / Motif to which the secondary recipient will receive the set value.
+1. $reason: Reason / Motif to which the secondary recipient will receive the set value.
-2. $ receiver: Login MOIP the User to receive the value.
+2. $receiver: Login MOIP the User to receive the value.
-3. $ value: Value which will be allocated to the secondary receiver.
+3. $value: Value which will be allocated to the secondary receiver.
-4. $ percentageValue: If "true" sets that value will be calculated in relation to the percentage of the total value of the transaction.
+4. $percentageValue: If "true" sets that value will be calculated in relation to the percentage of the total value of the transaction.
-5. $ ratepayer: If "true" sets that secondary recipient will pay the MOIP with value received.
+5. $ratepayer: If "true" sets that secondary recipient will pay the MOIP with value received.

 ```